 Cisco Unity Connection Platform and Unity Express for Converged Voice Messaging

-Unity Express (CUE), offered in select Cisco ISR routers, offers affordable voicemail, integrated messaging, interactive voice response, and automated-attendant services for small to mid-size businesses (SMBs) and enterprise branch offices with as many as 500 users.
-Unity Express allows you to access and manage voicemail messages via a Cisco IP Phone screen, a browser, or your email system.
-ISR Routers for which Unity Express is available as a network module include Cisco's 1861, 2800, 2900, and 3900 Series.
-Progent offers certified deployment and troubleshooting services for all Integrated Services Routers.
+Cisco Unity Express (CUE), available in certain Cisco Integrated Services routers, provides affordable voicemail, integrated messaging, interactive voice response, and greeting functions for small to mid-size businesses and enterprise branch locations with as many as 500 voice mailboxes.
+Cisco Unity Express allows users to access and manage voicemail using a Cisco Unified IP Phone screen, your web browser, or an email system.
+ISR Routers for which Unity Express is offered as a network module include Cisco's 1861, 2800, 2900, and 3900 families.
+Progent offers certified deployment and support services for all Integrated Services Routers.

 Cisco Unified Contact Center

-Cisco Unified Contact Center Enterprise (Unified CCE or UCCE) works with Cisco Unified CM and agent desktop apps such as Cisco Finesse to offer automatic call distribution (ACD) capabilities that allow an organization to match customers with the proper salesperson or service representative.
-Unified CCE offers smart call distribution, computer telephony integration (CTI), multiple channel contact management, network-wide call queuing, interactive voice response and consolidated company-wide reporting to simplify the creation and management of a large-scale customer contact center.
-Cisco products incorporated in UCCE's client interaction management ecosystem include Cisco Unified IP Phones, Cisco Voice Gateways, and Cisco LAN/WAN technology.
+Unified Contact Center Enterprise (UCCE) integrates with Unified CM and desktop agent apps like Cisco Finesse to provide automatic call distribution (ACD) features that allow an organization to match customers with the right salesperson or service representative.
+Unified CCE or UCCE provides smart call routing, computer telephony integration (CTI), support for multichannel contact management, call queuing, interactive voice response and consolidated company-wide reporting to simplify the creation and management of a large-scale contact center.
+Cisco platforms incorporated in UCCE's client contact management ecosystem include Cisco Unified IP Phones, Cisco Voice Gateways, and Cisco network infrastructure.

-Unified Contact Center Express (Unified CCX) offers a packaged bundle for creating a customer interaction management center for branch or midmarket systems that support up to 400 agents.
-Multiple bundles are offered, plus a selection of optional enhancements.
-Cisco Unified Contact Center Express works with CUCM and offers smart call distribution, contact interaction management, integrated reporting, interactive voice response, and management of voice, email, web chat, and social media requests.
-Unified Contact Center Express comes with Finesse, a browser-based customizable desktop agent that needs no client installation.
-Advanced options include call-in-queue, expected-wait-time messages, and quality management.
+Unified Contact Center Express (Unified CCX or CCX) provides an out-of-the-box bundle for creating a customer interaction management center for mid-scale deployments that support as many as 400 agents.
+Several bundles are offered, as well as a selection of special options.
+Cisco Unified Contact Center Express integrates closely with Cisco CUCM and provides intelligent call routing, contact management, reporting, IVR, and management of voice, email, chat, and social media requests.
+Unified CCX includes Cisco Finesse, a web-based desktop agent that needs no client installation.
+Special options include call-in-queue, projected-wait-time messages, and workforce quality management.

-Cisco Prime Collaboration offers an automated platform for initial deployments and for follow-on moves, adds, changes, and deletions.
-An intuitive interface provides a single look at a subscriber and the subscriber's services.
-Cisco Prime Collaboration Provisioning significantly accelerates company-wide rollouts and reduces the time required to implement ongoing changes.
-Prime Collaboration in addition offers advanced analytics that show technology adoption and consumption trends, allowing administrators to optimize IT resources and further lower total cost of ownership.
+Prime Collaboration Provisioning offers an automated process for initial deployments as well as for “day 2” moves, additions, changes, and deletions.
+An intuitive console delivers a single view of a subscriber and the user's services.
+Cisco Prime Collaboration significantly accelerates site rollouts and reduces the time required to implement ongoing updates.
+Prime Collaboration in addition provides advanced analytics including application adoption and consumption trends, allowing administrators to optimize resources and further lower TCO.

 Cisco Communications Gateways

-Cisco's collaboration gateways permit Cisco Unified Communications environments to connect with public systems and with clients operating beyond the firewall.
-Cisco's portfolio of communication gateways deliver unified communications support for a broad range of gateway and session-border-control applications.
+Cisco's communications gateways allow Cisco converged communications deployments to connect with public networks and with clients working outside the firewall.
+Cisco's line of gateways deliver unified communications support for a broad range of gateway and session-border-control applications.

-Cisco's Expressway is an advanced unified communications and collaboration gatekeeper that allows companies to allow team members, vendors, consumers, or partners who are using various outside network environments, workgroup applications, or endpoint equipment to access to Unified Communication functions.
-The Expressway gateway integrates with a Cisco CM system or Cisco BE6000, or can be run via the cloud with Cisco Hosted Collaboration Solution to help make collaboration more pervasive.
-Key capabilities of Cisco Expressway include:
+Cisco's Expressway is a powerful unified communications and collaboration gatekeeper that allows organizations to provide team members, vendors, customers and prospects, or partners who are using various outside networks, collaboration applications, or endpoint equipment to access to Cisco Unified Communication features.
+The Expressway collaboration gateway integrates with a Cisco CM system or Cisco Business Edition 6000 (BE6000), or can be accessed through the cloud with Cisco HCS to help make productive collaboration more pervasive.
+Important features of Expressway are include:

 Cisco Unified Border Element

-- Mobile and Off-site Connectivity: Remote users who have any Jabber-compatible device or teleworkers with Cisco TelePresence endpoints have the convenience of single-sign-on (SSO) and of Transport Layer Security (TLS) and are able to access all their Jabber workloads (video, high-quality voice, content instant messaging, and realtime presence) without the inconvenience starting a VPN connection.
-In addition, telecommuters can use their Cisco TelePresence endpoints without the need for a VPN, providing a user environment at home that is the same as the corporate office.
+- Mobile and Remote Access: Remote workers who have any Jabber-supported device or telecommuters with Cisco TelePresence endpoints have the benefit of one-time sign-on and of Transport Layer Security (TLS) and are able to connect to all their Jabber applications (video, high-quality voice, data instant messaging, and presence) without requiring the inconvenience a VPN.
+In addition, teleworkers can use their Cisco TelePresence endpoints without a VPN tunnel, providing a user environment at home that is the same as the corporate office.

-- Cisco Jabber Guest Support: Expressway is integral for enabling Jabber Guest, which allows “guests” to communicate with your organization easily and securely through streamlined web-browser and mobile video calls.
+- Cisco Jabber Guest Support: Cisco Expressway is critical for supporting Jabber Guest, which allows “guests” to interact with your business simply and safely via streamlined web-browser and mobile multimedia phone calls.

-- Cisco Cloud Access: Cisco Expressway can act as a gateway that connects between onsite Cisco or third-party systems and the WebEx cloud.
-By offering support for Cisco Collaboration Meeting Rooms, Expressway offers an advanced, scalable teleconferencing environment that transparently combines voice, high-definition video, and content sharing to anyone, anywhere, using any endpoint.
+- Cisco Cloud Connectivity: Cisco Expressway can act as a gateway that connects between on-premises Cisco or third-party collaboration solutions and Cisco's WebEx cloud.
+By offering support for Cisco Collaboration Meeting Rooms (CMRs), Expressway deliver a world-class, extensible teleconferencing experience that transparently combines voice, video, and content sharing to anyone, anywhere, on any device.

-- Interoperability: If your company currently has third-party video technology, Cisco Expressway can help you to migrate easily to Cisco products when you choose.
-Cisco Expressway provides video interoperability with standards-based H.323, H.264 Scalable Video Coding, or Session Initiation Protocol (SIP) systems.
-Gateway capabilities allowed by Expressway include IPv4 to IPv6, H.323 to SIP, and Microsoft Lync H.264 SVC to AVC/H.264.
+- Interoperability: If your company already has non-Cisco video technology, Cisco Expressway can help you to move efficiently to a Cisco solution when you choose.
+Cisco Expressway offers video compatibility with standards-based H.323, H.264 Scalable Video Coding (SVC), or Session Initiation Protocol systems.
+Interoperability capabilities allowed by Expressway include IPv4 to IPv6, H.323 to SIP, and Microsoft Lync H.264 Scalable Video Coding (SVC) to AVC/H.264.

-Cisco Unified Border Element is a collaboration edge session border gateway that connects converged business communications systems to the PSTN.
-Beyond offering session border control, Cisco Unified Border Element (CUBE) provides simple and affordable collaboration beyond the firewall.
-Important unified communications functions supported by CUBE include:
+The Cisco Unified Border Element is an enterprise-class session border gateway that interconnects unified communications networks to the IP public switched telephone network (PSTN).
+In addition to offering session border control, CUBE delivers easy and affordable collaboration beyond the enterprise firewall.
+Sample unified communications features enabled by CUBE include:

-- Cisco WebEx Cloud Connected Audio (CCA) for high-capacity SIP-based conferencing
+- Cisco WebEx Cloud Connected Audio for SIP-media-connected audio conferencing

 - Policy-based security evaluation of phone calls